 Compared to other brands

 - Inexpensive.
 By far the cheapest priced brand we've tested this year.
-Most of them can be had for under $500.
+Most of them can be found for under $500.

 - Great Smart OS.
-All TCL TVs use Roku TV.
-Roku is Intuitive, snappy, fully featured and has all the apps most people want.
+All TCL smart TVs use Roku TV.
+Roku is intuitive, snappy, fully featured and has all the apps most people want.

-- Below average viewing angle.
-Even compared to other "small viewing angle" TVs, TCL TVs tend to perform even worse.
+- Below Average Viewing Angle.
+Even compared to other "small viewing angle" TVs, TCL TVs tend to perform worse.

 For 2017, TCL expanded their lineup in the US.
 They added support for HDR across their line including Dolby Vision for a few of the models.